Auctions

 Boom found the plaintiffs' claims are barred by Kentucky’s rules of racing and corresponding case law which state that that all wagers and payouts are final on race day once the race results are declared official.
 She dismissed various theories of recovery, including claims based on racketeering statutes.

 Similar claims made by another group of bettors based in Louisville, Ky., and led by Anthony Mattera were dismissed in the same court.
-The dismissal was affirmed by the United States Sixth Circuit Court of Appeals on May 2.
+The dismissal was affirmed by the United States Sixth Circuit Court of Appeals May 2.
 That same appellate court would review Beychok's case if it were appealed.